Register a Company

 The nature of the business the PLC will carry out, along with other details, must be clearly defined in a document called the Memorandum and Articles of Association.

-When you have decided to form a PLC and you know who the Owners, Directors and Company Secretary will be, formation is relatively straightforward.
+When you have decided to register a company as a PLC and you know who the Owners, Directors and Company Secretary will be, formation is relatively straightforward.
 Now, though, there are many details to sort out.
 Most people find that specialist advice is necessary to ensure that Registration is achieved quickly and efficiently.

-The following information is needed to Register your new PLC:
+The following information is needed to Register a company as a new PLC:

 - Names of the First Members (Shareholders)